List of The Goon Show episodes: Broadcasting

-Episodes of The Goon Show are still occasionally repeated on BBC Radio 2 or Radio 4 in the United Kingdom.
-More recently the show has become a regular feature on the digital radio station BBC Radio 4 Extra, which features both new material and archives from several decades of BBC comedy and drama.
+Archive episodes of The Goon Show are regularly broadcast on BBC Radio 4 Extra; previously they were occasionally repeated on Radio 2 or Radio 4 in the United Kingdom.

 The ABC Radio National network in Australia has regularly broadcast The Goon Show since the 1960s.
 For many years, the series was broadcast every Saturday afternoon, just after the midday news bulletin.
 More recently, it was broadcast twice a week, on Friday mornings and Sunday afternoons.
 The network took the series off the air in January 2004, but following listener response to the cancellation, broadcasts of the show resumed in the Friday time slot in June.
 The ABC's broadcasts of the series have made The Goon Show one of the most repeated and longest-running of all radio programmes.

 The programme has been broadcast in the United States.
 NBC broadcast The Goon Show as early as the mid-1950s.
 Terry Gilliam of the Goon-influenced Monty Python comedy troupe recalled first hearing it broadcast on FM radio in New York City in the 1960s.
 When Vermont Public Radio signed on the air in 1977 (as a single station which has since evolved into a statewide network), the first programme to air was an episode of The Goon Show.
 The show was described as a "madcap radio comedy classic".